 Albufeira is an important tourist location with many potential places to see.
 Here is a list of some of the most popular places that one can visit.

-- Praia da Falésia: A golden sand beach stretching out as far as 6 meter (20 feet).
+- Praia da Falésia: A golden sand beach stretching out as far as 6 km (4 Miles).
 A beautiful peaceful setting located on the way to Vilamoura.
 A spotless, secluded beach perfect for a relaxing beach day or a nice walk.

 - Praia dos Salgados: The most spectacular natural beach in the area.
 Well-maintained, widespread and breathtaking, altogether.